coder3101/boost-test/README.md

 ### Creating a Matrix

 All Matrix variable have immutable dimensions. i.e It cannot be changed once set.
 We have following 3 constructor of Matrix.
-You need to pass an optional one of the two policies `boost::test::policy::RowMajorPolicy` or `boost::test::ColumnMajorPolicy` which determines the policy for storing the elements in flat order.
+You need to pass an optional one of the two policies `test::policy::RowMajorPolicy` or `test::policy::ColumnMajorPolicy` which determines the policy for storing the elements in flat order.
 The Policy order defaults to `RowMajorPolicy`

 - Using Initializer List of Initializer Lists